ykskb/phrag/README.md

 ## Requirements

-All needed is an RDBMS.
-Here's a quick view of database constructs which are important for Phrag.
+Though there are multiple ways to run, Phrag only requires an RDBMS to create GraphQL.
+Here's a quick view of database constructs that are important for Phrag.
 Detailed mechanism is explained [here](docs/mechanism.md).

 - **Primary keys:** Phrag uses primary keys as identifiers of GraphQL mutations.
 Composite primary key is supported.